Mmaz1988/xle-glueworkbench-interface/README.md

 *Given the requirements are met

 # Requirements
 - Glue semantics workbench .jar file.
-The .jar file can be downloaded [HERE](https://ling.sprachwiss.uni-konstanz.de/pages/home/zymla/glueSemWorkbench2.jar) (Send a reminder if it's not up to date).
+It is part of this repository.
 Else, clone https://github.com/Mmaz1988/GlueSemWorkbench_v2 and produce your own .jar file.
 Since the project has been created with IntelliJ, I recommend to use that editor to build the project.
 - The GSWB jar file requires Java.
 [OpenJDK](https://jdk.java.net/13/) is used for development of GSWB.
 GSWB was also tested with oracle java 8.
 Feedback for other platforms is appreciated.
 - SWI-Prolog (for translating f-structure premises to premise strings; The latest stable release is recommended; SWI-Prolog 6.x and older are not compatible with the present system.
 Currently, there is an issue with the SWI-Prolog website where the download site is marked as dangerous by some browsers).